librasteve/raku-App-Crag/README.md

 # raku App::Crag

-calculator using raku grammars for the command line
+Calculator using RAku Grammars for the command line

 NB.
 The syntax for measures changed from `:<...>` to `^<...>` to avoid clashes with the colon